0xThresh/pokt-node-setup/README.md

 ## Running the Script
 Copy the script to your Ubuntu instance.
 The script takes a single argument: the name of the DNS zone you plan to deploy a new record into.
 Usage can be seen with an example domain below:
-`sudo ./node-setup.sh example.com`
+`sudo ./node-setup.sh pokt001.example.com`

-This will automatically create the cert for `pokt.example.com`, but you've already created your DNS records prior to running the script.
+This will automatically create the cert for `pokt001.example.com`, but only if you've already created your DNS records prior to running the script.
 If you do not create the DNS record first, CertBot will fail to generate you a certificate, and the Nginx service will not come up correctly.

 When you start the script, you will be asked to enter a password that will be used for the Pocket account that will be created.
 Make sure this is a strong password and that you can store the password in a secure location, as it is the password that would allow someone to extract your private key from your node.